apoco/cycle-electron-driver/README.md

 Note that events documented with more than one parameter will be truncated; only the `Event` portion will be received.
 It is recommended that you use one of the more normalized event sources listed below if you're handling an event.

-Calling methods on `Event` objects, such as `preventDefault()` is antithetical to the Cycle.js philosophy; to enable preventing defaults, use the `preventedEvents` sink listed below.

 ###### events.extraLaunch$